SuvojitSardar2003/My-Kanban/README.md

 # Running the Project

 ## Start Backend
-Ensure your backend is running by navigating to the `backend` directory and using Maven to run the Spring Boot application:
+Ensure your backend is running by navigating to the `MyKanban` directory and using Maven to run the Spring Boot application:

-cd backend
+cd MyKanban

 mvn spring-boot:run

 ## Run the Frontend